razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 > ❓ Where did 150 came from in the denominator?
 It's a magic number and is standardised based on some calculations.
 Check the [detailed explanation here](https://www.html5rocks.com/en/mobile/high-dpi/)

 ### How things render on native apps(React Native)
-On react native we write things in unitless format which is nothing but `dp` and when it gets rendered it renders as it is and doesn't takes into account about the screen sizes and densities.
+On react native we write things in unitless format which is nothing but `dp` and when it gets rendered the respective platform(iOS/android) handles the conversion to actual hardware pixels based on screen resolution and densities so we don't need to explicitly do anything for it.

-_Device Pixel = density independent pixel(dp)_

-Now, because of this the content rendered on a low resolution screen is not same as high resolution screen since react native doesn't auto scales.

-So how can we fix that?

-React Native provides access to device's pixel density and font scale via [`PixelRatio`](https://reactnative.dev/docs/pixelratio) class.
-Now using this we can tweak our formula of device pixel to following:

-_Device Pixel = density independent pixel(dp) * PixelRatio.roundToNearestPixel(density independent pixel(dp))_

 Example:

-Device Pixels for iphone 7 - `750x1334`(resolution) = `3072` width and `1920` height
+Device Pixels for iPhone7 - `750x1334`(resolution) = `750` width and `1334` height

 Pixel ratio - 2